-Think about what expenses in your current budget you could replace for a higher-quality item.
-Instead of buying coffee out every day, what if you invested in a nice coffee or espresso machine.
+Think about what expenses in your current budget you could replace with a higher-quality item.
+Instead of buying coffee out every day, what if you invested in a nice coffee or espresso machine?
 Instead of buying bottled water at the grocery store, what about buying a nice water filter?

 The goal is to spend money on quality items that last longer.

 Read More: How to Reduce Impulse Buying Once and For All

 I know I said that budget minimalism isn’t necessarily about spending less money, and it’s not.
 But just like any budget, the most important rule is that you have to spend less than you make.

 It’s easy to rely on credit cards and monthly payments that trick us into thinking we can afford more than we really can.
 But if the amount you’re swiping on your credit card each month is less than the amount on your paychecks, it’s time to change direction.